Skip to main content

 Everything you need to know to make snow removal easier and avoid tickets.

-Between November 15 and April 15, it is forbidden to park on the streets between 1 a.m. and 6 a.m. during snow removal or loading operations.
-Please note that some streets may also be subject to a parking ban during this period.
+Between November 15 and April 15, parking is prohibited on streets between 1 a.m. and 6 a.m. during snow removal and loading operations.
+Signs must be obeyed at all times, and no-parking signs can be posted where necessary (towing zone).

 Section 1 – Period and general rules